sferik/t-ruby/README.md

 ### <a name="search-user"></a>Search Tweets in a user's timeline that match a specified query
     t search user @sferik "query"

+## <a name="features"></a>Features
+* Multithreaded: Whenever possible, Twitter API requests are made in parallel, resulting in faster performance for bulk operations.
+* Designed for Unix: All output is designed to be piped to other Unix utilities, like grep, cut, awk, bc, wc, and xargs for advanced processing.
+* 99% C0 Code Coverage: Extremely well tested, with a 3:1 test-to-code ratio.

 ## <a name="terminology"></a>Relationship Terminology